SciML/SciMLStyle/README.md

 This interface is only sufficient for performing factorizations, and so that limits the scaling choices, the types of `A` that can be supported, etc. Instead, linear solves within packages should use LinearSolve.jl.
 Similarly, nonlinear solves should use NonlinearSolve.jl.
-Optimization should use GalacticOptim.jl.
+Optimization should use Optimization.jl.
 Etc. This allows the full generic choice to be given to the user without depending on every solver package (effectively recreating the generic interfaces within each package).

 ### Functions should capture one underlying principle